Gulfy034/my-first-toad-of-threejs/README.md

 ## some chit-chats

-not all platforms or web browsers support WebGPU, so i have to learn glsl with threejs instead of using glsl.
+not all platforms or web browsers support WebGPU, so i have to learn glsl with threejs instead of using wgsl.

 i am a newbee in glsl, croak!